auralius/arduino-pid-template/README.md

 This repository contains a template for implementing a PID control in an Arduino Uno.

-Check the [this note](https://github.com/auralius/arduino-pid-template/blob/main/Notes%20on%20PID%20control%20with%20Arduino.pdf) on the control derivation.
+**Check the [this note](https://github.com/auralius/arduino-pid-template/blob/main/Notes%20on%20PID%20control%20with%20Arduino.pdf) on the control derivation.**

+The PID is implemented as a periodic task for Timer 1.
+The PID runs constantly (hard realtime) at 1 kHz, while serial communication runs in the background and when the resource is available.

 As an example, we use a cheap N20 DC motor that is already equipped with a quadrature encoder.